How to Innovate in Finance, Future Trends & Challenges According to Bjorn Cumps

 What is the most important trend in fintech today?
 If you ask Bjorn Cumps, professor of financial services innovation at Vlerick Business School and board member of Fintech Belgium, the answer is customer experience optimization!
-In our experience, the way people interact with their banks has undergone a total transformation; while mobile banking was a niche convenience in 2011, we are now seeing fintech app daily active users grow by over 330% as digital-first banking becomes the global standard.
+In our experience, the way people interact with their banks has undergone a total transformation; as of 2026, fintech app daily active users continue to show significant growth, establishing digital-first banking as the global standard.
 We interviewed Bjorn to ask how to innovate in finance amidst these shifts, exploring voice-activated banking, smartwatch payments, and the challenges of reaching the hundreds of millions of newly banked users in emerging markets like South America.

 Here’s what we talked about: